JimmyPun610/BarcodeScanner.Mobile/README.md

 # Pending to fix
 1. CameraView is not shown in Android 10 device

-# Update on 4.2.0.815420
+# Update on 4.2.1
-1. CameraView size can be adjusted in Xamarin Forms UserControl now.
+1. Added ask permission methods
-2. IsTorchOn method merged
+2. Added IsTorchOn methods
+3. Added DefaultTorchOn property
+4. Move some code on iOS to UIThread

 # Installation
 1. Install Nuget package to Forms, Android and iOS project